TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Randomization like on assault rattle should be at rendering time instead of animation time

 - We were worried that once we move to gif-format for officials, we won't be able to skin e.g. new stances as usual
 	- But there won't be official maps to read from anyway
 	- So we'll have to prepare an intercosm for skinning like this